 Social: The communal education our students receive encourages personal growth and dignity, independence, self-discipline, cooperation, and respect for others.

 Spiritual: We provide a Catholic approach to education, based on an underlying belief that all people are created in the image and likeness of God.
 Each child has a unique combination of gifts, abilities, interests and learning-style: It is crucial to create learning opportunities for each child based on those unique qualities.

 We believe that all children are inquisitive, creative and have a natural desire to learn.
 They all move through developmental stages that include periods best suited for learning particular skills and developing particular talents.
 We aim to provide the proper environment, tools, direction and encouragement to help them achieve the development of their talents.
-(Read more about our Montessori preschool and our elementary school programs).
+(Read more about our Montessori program and curriculum).

-We believe that the parent is the primary educator of the child.
-Therefore, the importance of the home environment and the teaching role of the parents is very important to the child's success.
+We believe that the parent is the primary educator of the child and that the importance of the home environment and the teaching role of the parents is crucial to the child's success.
 The responsibility and authority of the child’s education rests primarily with the parent.
-Little Way's teachers aim to assist and work together with parents in this major responsibility.
+Little Way's teachers aim to assist and work together with parents to assist in this major responsibility.